National Skills Development Authority: History

-In 2008, the Government of Bangladesh formed the National Skills Development Council under the Ministry of Labour and Employment.
-On 16 January 2019, the government dismantled the National Skills Development Council and formed the National Skills Development Authority.
+In 2008, the government of Bangladesh formed the National Skills Development Council under the Ministry of Labour and Employment.
+On 16 January 2019, the Bangladeshi government dismantled the National Skills Development Council and formed the National Skills Development Authority.
 The authority was formed under the National Skills Development Authority Act-2018, which was passed through the parliament.
 The authority is headed by a chairperson with the rank of secretary.
 The authority also inherited all the obligations, contracts, and liabilities of the National Skills Development Council.